laggykiller/sticker-convert/README.md

 CLI: Run with `--no-compress --export-xxxxx`

 GUI: Select `From local directory` for Input source, tick `No compression` box and select `Upload to xxxxx` for Output options

+### Why the telegram sticker link ends with _by_xxxbot?
+Sticker pack created by bot should end with this suffix as enforced by Telegram.

+To avoid this, upload telegram stickers manually using https://t.me/stickers

 ## Credits
 - Information about Signal and Telegram stickers: https://github.com/teynav/signalApngSticker